I’m a sucker for great souvenirs, and one of my very favorite souvenirs from all of my travels is a frazada from an antique shop in Arequipa, Peru.

 For best results, choose a soap designed for wool and delicate fabrics such as Laundress Wool & Cashmere Wash, if you can’t find wool wash, use a small amount of hypoallergenic Woolite detergent, with a tiny amount of shampoo.
 Because frazadas are difficult to wash, it can be a challenge to fully rinse out soap residue.
 By using minimal soap you’re much less likely to end up with residue on your Andean blanket.

 Note: the trick with washing 100% wool or alpaca fiber materials is to not dry out your fibers.
-Good wool blankets (and to a lesser degree, alpaca fiber blankets) have a small amount of fat embedded in the fiber, called Lanolin.
+Good wool blankets (and to a lesser degree, alpaca fiber blankets) have a small amount of fat coating the fiber, called Lanolin.
 This substance keeps the fibers from drying out and slows aging.
 Washing with water that is too hot or detergents that are too harsh can strip the lanolin from the fibers, drying and prematurely aging your blanket or wall hanging.

 4. Consider running your blanket through two cycles.